AaronDavidSchneider/chemcomp/doc/source/Configuration/Config-File.rst

 config.yaml
 ^^^^^^^^^^^
-..
-Note:: The code is build to use cgs units!
-Either use cgs values or set unit conversion with `scale` in `chemcomp/helpers/import_config.py`
+.. warning:: The code is build to use cgs units internally.
+HOWEVER, most config entries come with a unit.
+If you want to introduce new parameters to the config file, either use cgs values or set unit conversion with `scale` in `chemcomp/helpers/import_config.py`.

 Example of unit conversion
 """"""""""""""""""""""""""